 Anarkik3DDesign models can be exported as .stl and as .wrl (for colour printing).
 The 3D printing page has information on particular materials, and getting in touch with 3D printing service companies as this is where we can get professional assistance and finished pieces.

 You may wish to get your own 3D printer which can be used for prototyping as well as finished pieces.
 Anarkik3D can recommend Ultimaker 3D printers as ours is reliable and good value.
 However, the options range from build-it-yourself kits up to printers that cost thousands of pounds – depending on your needs. and resources!

 The possibilities are endless.
 Elizabeth Armour finishes her 3D printed jewellery by hand, setting each piece with beads and gemstones.
 Ann Marie Shillito used filament to connect her 3D jewellery pieces together to great effect.
 Farah Bandookwala combined the strengths of Anarkik3D Design with the strengths of Rhino, a more traditional CAD package that she used to design the fittings for the electronics for her interactive designs.

-You can print in plastic, resin, ceramic, glass, metals, paper and many more.
+Models can be 3Dprint in plastic, resin, ceramic, glass, metals, paper and many more.
 The list keeps growing.

-Anarkik3D’s founder printed part of her daughter’s wedding ring in titanium.
-Working with a goldsmith, Teena Ramsay, Ann Marie created a flowing titanium ring that slotted together with the gold engagement ring and diamond.
-Below you can see the stages of development – in Anarkik3D Design, as printed prototypes for testing size, and as the finished rings.
+Anarkik3D’s founder printed her daughter’s wedding ring in titanium.
+Ann Marie created a flowing 3D printed titanium ring that slotted together with the gold and diamond engagement ring that jeweller Teena Ramsay made.
+Below are the stages of development – the models in Anarkik3DDesign, as 3D printed prototypes for testing size, and as the finished rings.